adam-talbot/classification-project/README.md

 ___

 ##### Plan -> Acquire
-> - Store functions that are needed to acquire data from the measures and species tables from the iris database on the Codeup data science database server; make sure the acquire.py module contains the necessary imports to run my code.
+> - Store functions that are needed to acquire Telco data from the database on the Codeup data science database server; make sure the acquire.py module contains the necessary imports to run my code.
 > - The final function will return a pandas DataFrame.
 > - Import the acquire function from the acquire.py module and use it to acquire the data in the Final Report Notebook.
 > - Complete some initial data summarization (`.info()`, `.describe()`, `.value_counts()`, ...).
-> - Plot distributions of individual variables.
 ___

 ##### Plan -> Acquire -> Prepare